DHS suspends Global Entry, Trusted Traveler Programs for New York residents in response to sanctuary law

 TRUMP, IN STATE OF THE UNION, TOUTS ICE AND SLAMS SANCTUARY CITIES

 As a result, New York residents "will no longer be eligible to enroll or re-enroll" in select TTPs -- including Global Entry, NEXUS, SENTRI, and FAST.

 Wolf noted that TTP "permits expedited processing into the U.S. from international destinations (under Global Entry); Canada only (under NEXUS); and Canada and Mexico only (under SENTRI)."
 Additionally, TTP allows quicker processing for commercial truck drivers entering or leaving the U.S. (under FAST).

-TSA Pre-Check was not among the list of TTPs currently affected by the order, according to DHS' letter.
+TSA PreCheck was not among the TTPs affected by the order.

 Wolf further warned that because the New York law "hinders DHS from validating documents used to establish vehicle ownership, the exporting of used vehicles titled and registered in New York will be significantly delayed and could also be costlier."